-DIfferent snacks can affect teeth differently.
+Different snacks can affect teeth differently.
 If your child eats a lot of starchy snacks like those little orange crackers shaped like fish, sticky gummy “fruit” snacks, or citrus fruits and berries, you may want to delay letting your child brush their teeth alone until you are certain they will do an excellent job.
 Why?
 These types of snacks are more likely to cause cavities if not brushed away properly than other snack options are.
 On the other hand, if your child is choosing healthy snack ideas, they will have an easier job keeping their teeth clean.

 If your answer to even one of the questions above causes you to pause, maybe your child just isn’t ready yet.

-Don’t worry.
-You can help them move closer to that goal.
 Consider these techniques to help your child develop some of the skills needed to brush their teeth alone.

 - Use a timer.

 They will be more likely to brush for the full two minutes if they have an easy way to know if they are meeting the goal!
 Some parents like to buy little hourglass timers, while others just set two minutes on their phone.
-Younger kids like a fun brushing companion that times them, like this brushing beary by Gund.
+Younger kids like a fun brushing companion that times them, like this brushing bear by Gund.